 Limit Access to the Password

-Although it seems reasonable to give our friends and family members access, we should not feel obliged to provide the password for everyone who enters our home.
+Although giving our friends and family members access seems reasonable, we should not feel obliged to provide the password for everyone who enters our home.
 Someone performing a service in my home or property asks for the password to our WiFi, and then we should be prepared to say no.

 Commercial visitors should not need to access your WiFi router to get information on the internet for their work.
 Their employers should provide them with their data or modem.